xockcin/TheCodeFool/NOTES.md

 The splash screen in version one is perfect.
 My goal right now should be to create it using React Bootstrap.

 Okay, the modal now works how I want it to work.
 The spacing is good and so is the responsiveness.
 I still need to fix the colors and the font but I can do that later.

+So the modal appears on pageload and hides when I click the slogan.
+So far so good.

+Next up is to make the menu.
+Here goes.